calacademy-research/ScaffN50Sets/README.md

 #input is file with each line referring to a scaffold with number of actg consec chars followed by number of N's etc.
 # e.g. 1256 23N 4566 12N 233 100N 586
 # above would have 2 contigs for C25N split, 3 for C20N split, 4 contigs for C10N split, and other N split arrays
-# input file is created from an assembly fasta file by scaffstruct_ex.py -ALL <asm_fasta_file>
+# input file is created from an assembly fasta file by ScaffStructEx.py -ALL <asm_fasta_file>

 # arrays holding contigs are named C_1N, C_5N, C_10N, C_15N, C_20N, C_25N and C_ALL

-# we will call this awk script for all scaffolds those scaffs >= 1000, >= 500, >= 300
+# we will call this awk script for all scaffolds where those scaffolds are >= 1000, >= 500, >= 300
 ```

 ### Authorship

-code author: James B. Henderson, jhenderson@calacademy.org
+Code author: James B. Henderson, jhenderson@calacademy.org
 README.md authors: Zachary R. Hanna, James B. Henderson